 How to book tickets to Tokyo's most popular museums and attractions

-Considering Tokyo's status as one of the world's largest cities, it's hardly surprising that we have an outsized art scene as well.
+Considering Tokyo's status as one of the world's largest cities, it's hardly surprising that we have an outsized art scene.
 With hundreds of museums, galleries and attractions dotted around, there's usually something going on to suit your taste.
 Some places, however, require a bit of pre-planning to get into, due to a combination of immense popularity and restricted ticket sales.
-That includes the Yayoi Kusama Museum, the Ghibli Museum, teamLab Planets, the tuna auctions at Toyosu Market and both Disneyland and DisneySea.
+That includes the Yayoi Kusama Museum, the Ghibli Museum, teamLab Planets, the tuna auction at Toyosu Market, both Disneyland and DisneySea, Warner Bros.
+Studio Tour Tokyo – The Making of Harry Potter, and the soon-to-open teamLab Borderless.
 Read on to find out how to get your hands on these hot tickets – and whether you need to set an alarm to do so.
-Since you've been gone: 15 new Tokyo attractions that opened during the pandemic
+RECOMMENDED: Have fun whatever the weather at Tokyo's best indoor theme parks and amusement parks

 タイムアウト東京 > ショッピング＆スタイル >東京、アンティーク着物ショップ3選 最後に着物を着たのはいつだろうか。成人式、卒業式、結婚式、男性なら七五三という人も多いのでは。ユニクロやゾゾタウンに依存する人にとって、着物は最も縁遠い衣服の一つかもしれない。たしかに着物にはTPOや季節などに沿ったルールがあり、自分のサイズにあったものを新品で買おうとしたらとんでもない値段になることも事実だ。 しかし、このリストで紹介する3軒が扱う着物は、値段は平均1万円前後と手軽な上、デザインなども驚くほどモダンで、着る場面を想像したくなるようなものばかり。なぜなら全て中古だからだ。 一口に中古と言っても、明治〜昭和前期ころまでのものはアンティーク、それ以降のものを中古に分類される。大正時代に大流行した銘仙の着物にポップな柄の帯や足袋をあわせたり、いつもの洋服の上に羽織りを着たり、書生風にシャツと袴であわせたり。各店のスタッフやマネキンが着ている自由度の高いコーディネートを見れば、今までのイメージは一掃されるだろう。卒業式では定番の、袴にブーツが生まれたのは約100年前の大正時代。今風と古風の絶妙なかけあわせで生まれる「かわいい」にはまだまだ可能性があるような気はしまいか。個性豊かな3軒の門戸を叩いて、ディープな着物の世界を覗いてみてはいかがだろう。 関連記事：『東京、和風旅館13選』